ChiragAJain/Placement-Assistant/README.md

 # 🤖 Personalized Placement Assistant

-An intelligent web application that uses the Gemini 2.5 Pro API to analyze your resume against a job description, providing detailed feedback.
+An intelligent web application that uses the Gemini 2.5 Pro API to analyze your resume against a job description, providing detailed feedback.<br>
 [Note: This is built by Gemini Pro 2.5 as an experiment to test its capability to build full-fledge web application with human tweaks to refine it further.]